 The Element Store can contain a hierarchy of directories, any of which can be exposed to NFS clients as mountable exports, to SMB clients as shares that can be mapped as drives, and to S3 users as buckets for storing objects.

-Permission checking on VAST Cluster is consistent in authorizing permissions to users with multiple sets of user attributes used by different client protocols.
-Several providers are supported for user authorization.
+Permission checking on VAST Cluster is consistent in giving permissions to users with multiple sets of user attributes used by different client protocols.
+Multiple providers are supported for user authorization.

 For information about provider support with multiple protocols, see Authorization Providers in VAST Cluster.

 For information about user management and authorization, see Understanding User Management and Authorization.